- Top 5 Answering Services for Small Businesses

 Call Answering Services

-In a nutshell, a call answering service is designed to handle high volumes of calls on your business’ behalf.
+In a nutshell, a call answering service is designed to handle high volumes of calls on your business’s behalf.
 Thus, it is slightly less ‘personal’ than the Live Receptionist option.

 Operators assigned to your business will gather key bits of information from the caller including details like name, phone number and what their query is about.

-Any messages will be relayed to you shortly afterwards via email, app, answerphone message or any other method of your choosing.
+Any messages will be relayed to you shortly afterward via email, app, answerphone message or any other method of your choosing.

 Service and Support Call Center